 Attract and Keep a Champion CFO by Focusing on Financial Team Morale

-When an Interim CFO arrives on site, he or she can find anything from healthy curiosity about the future to a thoroughly demoralized and exhausted financial team whose members are barely communicating.
+When an Interim CFO arrives on site, s/he can find anything from healthy curiosity about the future to a thoroughly demoralized and exhausted financial team whose members are barely communicating.
 In some cases, there may not be much of a team left at all.
-A good interim leader can inspire confidence and breathe life back into a struggling department so that all involved will be more inclined to go the extra mile.
+A good interim or outsourced CFO can inspire confidence and breathe life back into a struggling department so that all involved will be more inclined to go the extra mile.
 This, in turn, will help a company attract and keep the type of champion CFO who fits the ideal in their (newly recalibrated) job description.

 Interim CFO Consulting: Setting a Clear Path Forward

-If you’d like to learn more about how we work with clients, you can also download our new Interim CFO Services sheet:
+If you’d like to learn more about how we work with clients in this capacity, visit our Interim CFO services page by clicking below:

 Scott has more than 25 years of finance and accounting experience spanning several industries with companies large and small.
 He is an Ernst & Young alumnus who was Manager of Finance for Disney’s Network Television Division before he moved on to Director of Financial Planning & Analysis for Korn/Ferry Futurestep.
 As a consultant, Scott has performed system implementations, conducted business process re-engineering, created forecasting and budgeting models, and managed internal and external financial reporting.
 He has filled the role of Interim CFO for several companies, managing them through successful acquisition as well as post–merger accounting integration for the acquiring companies.
 Scott holds a Bachelor of Science degree in accounting from the University of Southern California and is an active CPA.